Table of Contents

 Little Side Effects.

 Microneedling treatment comes with side effects, but they are minimal.
-Side Effects such as slight skin reddness and sensitivity which disappears after 2 to 5 days of treatment.
+Side effects such as slight skin redness and sensitivity which disappears after 2 to 5 days of treatment.

 Infection Is Possible